Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Equilibrium results

 so that

-Thanks to monotonicity and Proposition~\ref{p:heightBounds}, for any $v \in \Lambda$ we have
+Thanks to monotonicity and Proposition~\ref{p-heightBounds}, for any $v \in\Lambda$ we have

-(where we took $n^+/2$ to be an integer to simplify the exposition), as required. \end{proof}
+(where we took $n^+/2$ to be an integer to simplify the exposition) as required. \end{pf*}

-Having bounded the probability of exceeding a certain height in the no floor setting, we can now quantify the entropic repulsion effect and derive an estimate on $\pi^0_\Lambda(\sC_{\gamma,h})$. \begin{proof}[\textbf{\emph{Proof of Proposition~\ref{p:starBound}}}] Thanks to Lemma~\ref{lem:no-ceil}, it suffices to prove the analogous estimates for the measure $\upi$ with no ceiling.
+Having bounded the probability of exceeding a certain height in the no floor setting, we can now quantify the entropic repulsion effect and derive an estimate on $\pi^0_\Lambda(\mathscr{C}_{\gamma,h})$.

+\begin{pf*}{Proof of Proposition~\ref{p-starBound}} Thanks to Lemma~\ref{lem-no-ceil}, it suffices to prove the analogous estimates for the measure $\Pi$ with no ceiling.

-By Remark~\ref{rem:nested-contours}, the conditional distribution of $\eta\restriction_{\Lambda_{\gamma}}$ given $\sC_{\gamma,h}$ is equal to $\upi^h_{\Lambda_{\gamma}}(\cdot \mid \eta\restriction_{\Delta^+_\gamma}\geq h)$ which stochastically dominates $\upi^h_{\Lambda_{\gamma}}$.
+By Remark~\ref{rem:nested-contours}, the conditional distribution of $\eta\restriction_{\Lambda_{\gamma}}$ given $\mathscr{C}_{\gamma,h}$ is equal to $\Pi^h_{\Lambda_{\gamma}}(\cdot\mid \eta\restriction_{\Delta^+_\gamma}\geq h)$ which stochastically dominates $\Pi^h_{\Lambda_{\gamma}}$.
 Hence,

-where the second inequality follows by the FKG inequality, the third follows by monotonicity of removing the floor and the final inequality by symmetry and Proposition~\ref{p:heightBounds}.
+where the second inequality follows by the FKG inequality, the third follows by monotonicity of removing the floor and the final inequality by symmetry and Proposition~\ref{p-heightBounds}.
 Therefore,

-since $\frac12 \vee (1-x) \geq \exp(-2x)$ for $x\geq 0$.
-With $T_\gamma$ defined as in~\eqref{e:TDefn}, on the event that $\gamma$ is an $h$-contour and $\eta(\Lambda_{\gamma}) > 0$ we have $T \eta \geq 0$ and $\upi^0_\Lambda(T \eta) = e^{\beta |\gamma|}\upi^0_\Lambda(\eta)$.
+since $\frac12 \vee(1-x) \geq\exp(-2x)$ for $x\geq0$.
+With $T_\gamma$ defined as in~(\ref{e-TDefn}), on the event that $\gamma$ is an $h$-contour and $\eta(\Lambda_{\gamma}) > 0$ we have $T \eta\geq0$ and $\Pi^0_\Lambda(T \eta) = e^{\beta|\gamma|}\Pi^0_\Lambda(\eta)$.
 It follows from this bijection that

-with the second inequality by~\eqref{e:FKGLowerBound}.
-Rearranging this establishes~\eqref{e:contourFloorBound}.
-To obtain~\eqref{e:contourFloorConditional} note first that the proof applies unchanged if $h_s=h$ for all $s$, i.e., when the family of disjoint contours is of the form $\{(\gamma_s,h)\}_{s\in \sS}$, in this case yielding
+with the second inequality by~(\ref{e-FKGLowerBound}).
+Rearranging this establishes~(\ref{e-contourFloorBound}).
+To obtain~(\ref{e-contourFloorConditional}) note first that the proof applies unchanged if $h_s=h$ for all $s$, that is, when the family of disjoint contours is of the form $\{(\gamma_s,h)\}_{s\in\mathscr{S}}$, in this case yielding